yjhjaja/collaboration-and-competition/README.md

 ## Step 3: Explore the Environment

-After following the instructions above, open Tennis.ipynb (located in the folder) and follow the instructions to learn how to use the Python API to control the agent.
+After following the instructions above, open Tennis.ipynb and follow the instructions to learn how to control the agents.

 Most other files in the folder are either inputs (model.py, ddpg_agent.py, the Tennis environment) or outputs (the .pth files and unity-environment.log) of the notebook.
 The remaining files are just reports detailing the implementation.